AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 {:toc}

 ## Legend
-These boxes in the User Guide has additional information that you should take note of.
+These boxes in the User Guide have additional information that you should take note of.

 <div markdown="block" class="alert alert-info">
 **:information_source: Important:**<br>